PedroHBrasil/OptimumTire-Help/docs/6_Custom_Models/A_Creating_Custom_Models.md

 OptimumTire requires two files: a __Coefficient File__ and a __Calculation File__ to define a model.
 The following sections outline how to create these files.

-## Creating the Custm Model Project
+## Creating the Custom Model Project

 The first step in creating custom model is to create a new C# project with the coefficient and calculation classes.
 To do this open Visual Studio or Visual C#.
 Create a new model from the file menu, select C# Class Library and enter the name of your model as shown.